 Check out the webinar recap and uncover the true value of your employee recognition and engagement efforts with numbers you can bring straight to the boardroom.
 Any questions on the methodology or how to apply the learnings to your own plans?
 Reach out to email@example.com along the way.

-4 insights we discovered about employee engagement and recognition ROI.
+4 insights we discovered about engagement and employee recognition ROI.

 1. Engaged employees drive your business.

 Looking at data across a variety of sources, we see a strong correlation between companies with highly-engaged workforces and their stellar business results.
-Engaged employees not only bring a more positive attitude to work helping to build a more warm and welcoming company culture, but also show improvement across productivity, absenteeism, employee turnover, and shareholder value key business drivers.
+Engaged employees not only bring a more positive attitude to work helping to build a more warm and welcoming company culture, but also show improvement across productivity, absenteeism, employee turnover rates, and shareholder value key business drivers.

 - Companies with high engagement scores have employees who are on average 20 percent more productive.